-Check item Action Reference Are primary current, and input voltage correct?
-Check the value in the buffer memory for checking input current and primary voltage.
+Check item Action Reference Are phase wire method, primary current, and primary voltage correct?
+Check the value in the buffer memory for checking the phase wire method, primary current and primary voltage.
 When the value in the buffer memory is changed, you need to turn the request for operating condition setting into ON.
 Otherwise, it will not be applied to the measurement.
 Section 6.1 Does the compared gauge measure the effective value correctly?
-This module stores the effective value into the buffer memory.
-If the compared device uses the average value instead of the effective value, the resulted value may largely differ when there is current distortion in the measurement circuit. - Is the secondary of CT short-circuited?
+This module stores the effective value into the suffer memory.
+If the compared device uses the average value instead of the effective value, the resulted value may largely differ when there is current distortion in the measurement circuit.
+Is the secondary of CT short-circuited?
 Make sure that the secondary of CT is not short-circuited.
 If it is connected to Mitsubishi's current transformer CW-5S(L), check that the secondary switch is not short-circuited. - Are you using other current sensor than recommended ones?
 Only the dedicated current sensors can be connected to this module.
-Check that other company's sensor is not being used. - Are you using the voltage transform module?
-Circuit voltage can not be entered directly into this module.
-Enter the output voltage of the voltage transform module (QE8WH4VT). - Do you connect the voltage transform module has been done correctly?
-Please check whether wiring of the is voltage transform module performed correctly. -
+Check that other company's sensor is not being used. -